What Temperature to Set a Thermostat in Winter

 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

-Here’s what you should know about properly heating your home during the winter, including ideal indoor temperatures for both day and night, as well as when you’re away for an extended period of time.
-We’ll also share some tips for reducing your energy bill during the winter.
+Here’s what you should know about properly heating your home during the winter, as well as some tips for reducing your energy bill in the colder months.

 Compare Home Insurance Quotes